Slowing Chronic Kidney Disease Progression

 The work of two of this article’s authors makes clear that progress is possible when a concerted effort is made to standardize care based on well-established CKD guidelines.
 Gayle Romancito, is a renal case manager at the Public Health Nursing Department at the Zuni Comprehensive Community Health Center in New Mexico; Andrew Narva is a nephrologist who served that community for nearly 25 years.
 In the U.S., diabetes accounts for 44% of new cases of end-stage renal disease (ESRD) in the overall population, but for 69% of new ESRD cases in the American Indian/Alaska Native population.
 As part of the Special Diabetes Program for Indians (SDPI), established by Congress in 1997 to support expert diabetes care at Indian Health Service facilities, Romancito and Narva contributed to a remarkable 54% drop in the incidence of kidney failure from diabetes among Native Americans over a 17-year period.

 This month’s article provides an overview of CKD, its diagnosis and etiology, and ways to slow disease progression.
-Part 2, coming in March, will address complications of CKD and the treatment of kidney failure.
+Part 2, coming in March (update: here’s the link to part 2), will address complications of CKD and the treatment of kidney failure.